Search

 • Packet: The basic data flow unit is called a “packet.”
 It consists of a numeric timestamp and a shared pointer to an immutable payload.

 • Graph: Processing takes place inside a graph which defines the flow paths of packets between nodes.
-A graph can have any number of input and outputs, and branch or merge data.
+A graph can have any number of inputs and outputs, and branch or merge data.

 • Nodes: Nodes are where the bulk of the graph’s work takes place.
 They are also called “calculators” (for historical reasons) and produce or consume packets.
-Each node’s interface defines a number of in- and output ports.
+Each node’s interface defines several in- and output ports.

 • Streams: A stream is a connection between two nodes that carries a sequence of packets with increasing timestamps.

-There are more advanced components, such as Side packets, Packet ports, Input policies, etc., about which you can read more here.
-To visualize a graph, copy and paste the graph into the MediaPipe Visualizer.
+There are more advanced components, such as Side packets, Packet ports, Input policies, etc. To visualize a graph, copy and paste the graph into the MediaPipe Visualizer.

 MediaPipe Architecture